|Introduction Five-Fold Profound Meanings Translator Preface Principle Proper|

 “Shariputra, in that Buddhaland when the soft wind blows, the rows of jewelled trees and jewelled nets give forth subtle and wonderful sounds, like one hundred thousand kinds of music played at the same time.
 All those who hear these sounds naturally bring forth in their hearts mindfulness of the Buddha, mindfulness of the Dharma, and mindfulness of the Sangha.

-“Shariputra, the realisation of the Land of Ultimate Bliss is thus meritoriously adorned.
+“Shariputra, the realization of the Land of Ultimate Bliss is thus meritoriously adorned.

 Namo Amitabha Dharma;